TANAYADUDHE/resume-maker/README.md

-This project is use for making the resume.
+Resume maker project.This is use for making the resume.